Antoinette Kavanaugh: Professional affiliations

 She has served in the American Psychological Association's Committee on Legal Issues (COLI) and the executive committee of the American Psychology-Law Society (AP-LS), which is Division 41 of the APA.
 She also served as a chair for the Forensic Subcommittee of the Illinois Psychological Association.
+She currently is vice-chair at The Gault Center.

 Her professional affiliations include: Illinois Psychological Association, Institute for Women in Psychology, and the American Psychological Association.